 1. Go to Meetings (Virtually or In Person)

-More and more AA meetings are going virtual.
-Online AA meetings hold several benefits, such as:
+More AA meetings are going virtual.
+Online AA meetings hold several benefits:

-- People can connect from remote areas without worrying about transportation or making it on time after work.
+- People can connect without worrying about transportation or making it on time after work.

-- People from remote areas can connect with others if there isn’t an established AA cohort in their town.
+- People from various areas can connect with others if there isn’t an established AA cohort in their town.

 - Participants can genuinely remain anonymous by using a fake screen name and not turning their webcam on.

 Whether you choose to attend AA meetings online or in person, the first step in getting an AA sponsor is attending meetings.
 Sponsors are people who are fully committed to the AA program.
-Generally speaking, they have successfully completed the 12 steps themselves and have some time of sobriety under their belts.
-The program has worked for them, and they want to help those who are on the same path.
+Generally speaking, they’ve successfully completed the 12 steps themselves and have some amount of sober-living time under their belts.
+The program has worked for them, and they want to help others on the same path.

 2. Listen for Compatibility

-Second, you’ll also want to (if possible) find an individual who has somewhat similar experiences to yours.
-AA has a popular term known as “terminal uniqueness.’
+If possible, find an individual who has somewhat similar experiences to yours.
+AA uses the term “terminal uniqueness.”
 This phrase refers to the false belief many alcoholics have that their addiction and experience are unlike anyone else’s.
 Most likely, this isn’t the case.
-And, if you can find a sponsor who has some similar experiences with addiction, you’ll find it easier to open up to them.
-They will also likely have valuable insights for you as they’ve been down a similar path.
+And if you can find a sponsor who has some similar experiences with addiction, you’ll find it easier to open up to them.
+They’ll also likely have valuable insights for you as they’ve been down a similar path.

 3. Participate

 When you attend meetings, it’s essential to participate.
-Make it clear that you’re taking your recovery seriously and you’re looking for help.
+Make it clear you’re taking your recovery seriously and looking for help.
 AA is an incredibly supportive network.
-Once you share that you’re searching for a sponsor, you’ll probably find many people reaching out trying to help you find the right match.
+Once you share you’re searching for a sponsor, you may find people reach out to help you find the right match.

 4. Educate Yourself

-There is a likelihood you won’t find a sponsor (or the right sponsor) right away.
-As a result, many people get frustrated during their journey.
-You can help yourself by educating yourself along the way.
-Take the time to learn everything you can about your addiction, the 12 steps and the AA program.
+You may not find the right sponsor immediately, and this can be frustrating.
+Help yourself by taking time to learn everything you can about your addiction, the 12 steps and the AA program.
 Until you find a sponsor, learn how to be your own guide in the recovery process.

 It’s also important to educate yourself on why you need a sponsor.
 This will just be a gentle reminder of all your sponsor can do for you.
 That way, if you get frustrated and think about giving up the search, you’ll remember all the benefits of finding the right sponsor.